cjdelisle/cjdns/README.md

 How close is it to complete?
 ----------------------------

-A live testing network exists with at least 50 active nodes.
+A live testing network exists with at least 150 active nodes.
-The software has been tested and is known to work on x86, amd64, ARMv5, ARMv7, MIPS, and PowerPC64 and is continually tested on Linux and Apple OSX systems.
+The software has been tested and is known to work on x86, amd64, ARMv5, ARMv7, MIPS, PowerPC32 and PowerPC64.
+It is continually tested on Linux and Apple OSX systems.
+While the software itself is stable, the protocols and algorithms are new inventions and we still don't understand how they work in the real world so please update early and often to give developers the maximum latitude to make tweaks to the protocol and alogrithms.

 You Can Help!
 -------------